 We are proud to offer a wide variety of coloured and special effects contact lenses sure to add some spice to your daily routine.
 To accommodate all eye brown eyes and blue eyes and every shade in between, we have both opaque and enhancer lenses in a wide range of colours, available for daily wear, monthly wear and even extended wear.

-Our coloured lenses are also offered in zero power for people who don’t require prescription lenses.
-If you want coloured contact lenses solely for cosmetic purposes, however, you will still need a contact lens fitting, to make sure your eyes are healthy and to determine the correct fit of a contact lens, your contact lens fitting will also include a handling session so once you get your lenses in your eye you will also be able to get them out.
+If you want coloured contact lenses solely for cosmetic purposes, however, you will still need a prescription and contact lens fitting, to make sure your eyes are healthy and to determine the correct fit of a contact lens, your contact lens fitting will also include a handling session so once you get your lenses in your eye you will also be able to get them out.

 Coloured contact lenses need the same care and attention as regular contact lenses This means throwing lenses away once they pass their expiration date, only washing lenses in pre-approved solution, and taking out your contact lenses before showering, swimming, and sleeping.
 The NHS has a great quick guide to contact lens care, if you want more information about insertion or removal of contact lenses or contact lenses in general then check out our contact lens related article.

 If you want to change your eye colour completely the best coloured contact lenses for brown eyes are Freshlook Colors, these a monthly wear lens so need removing, cleaning and storing every evening and are thrown away after 1 month, they are an opaque lens offering 6 beautiful colour choices.